 Examiner’s Manual:

-- It outlines the proper procedures for conducting the assessment, including the steps to follow during the test administration and guidelines for scoring.
+• It describes the proper ways to conduct the assessment, including steps to take in administering the test and guidelines for scoring.

 Summary/Response Forms:

-- The forms include demographic details of the examinee and record their responses to the items on the GARS-3 scale.
+• The forms collect demographic information about the examinee and record their responses to the items on the GARS-3 scale.

 Subscales for Gilliam Autism Rating Scale 3

-The GARS-3 comprises six distinct subscales crafted in alignment with the definitions of autism spectrum disorder outlined in the DSM-5 and by the American Psychiatric Association (APA).
-The scale encompasses a total of 58 items, organized into the following six subscales:
+The GARS-3 includes six separate subscales that have been developed to correspond to the criteria for autism spectrum disorder outlined in both DSM-5 and the American Psychiatric Association (APA).
+The scale is composed of a total of 58 items, organized in six subscales:

 1. Restricted/Repetitive Behaviors (13 items)